 In 2009, Gendai's mandate was reshaped, shifting focus to cultivate dialogue through contemporary art, focusing on experimental collaborations with contemporary artists and organizations for the production and dissemination of artwork from East Asian perspectives.

 In 2019, Gendai's members sought to retire and invited proposals from a new generation of cultural producers to redefine the organization's future, as an innovative venture in succession planning.
-Independent curator Marsya Maharani and artist Petrina Ng were selected to take over Gendai based on their vision to research and practice collective values in operational methodologies and its potential to empower the entire sector.
+Independent curator Marsya Maharani and artist Petrina Ng were gifted the name of Gendai to begin a new direction based on their vision to research and practice collective values in operational methodologies and its potential to empower the entire sector.

 Previous Gendai members: